EagerLogic/CubeeTS/README.md

 Cubee components has properties for styling.
 This allows you to use a type-safe environment while making your components looks great, but this also allows you to animate any style properties like background, color, or position.

 ## Read More
-On the other wiki pages you can find out more informations about Cubee and how to user it.
+On the wiki pages you can find out more informations about Cubee and how to user it.